electron/electron/docs/api/download-item.md

 #### `downloadItem.getStartTime()`

-Returns `Double` - Number of seconds since the UNIX epoch when the download was started.
+Returns `Double` - number of seconds since the UNIX epoch when the download was started.

 ### Instance Properties